 The Art of Dealing with Disappointment After 60

 We all experience disappointment.
-Whether it’s caused by broken promises, health issues, financial distress, or by family arguments, disappointment is a regular visitor.
+Whether it’s caused by broken promises, health issues, world crises, financial distress, or by family arguments, disappointment is a regular visitor.

 Disappointment dampens our spirits with feelings of helplessness and futility when things are not as we would like or expect them to be.
 When we are experiencing disappointment, it is difficult to find happiness, be optimistic and look forward to each new day.

 We’ve all had to deal with the disappointment of heartbreak.
 Relationships do fall apart and recovering seems to get more difficult as we get older.
 Whether we’ve lost a loved one through a break-up or their passing, the sense of loss and emptiness can be emotionally crippling.

 When you’re older, you tend to think the person was our last chance at love, which makes disappointment from heartbreak more difficult with each passing year.

 Could our unrealistic expectations of others be causing us so much emotional and intellectual turmoil?

 Generally, we want to see the best in people.
 Perhaps we are too eager to give people the benefit of the doubt, putting our trust where it isn’t warranted.
 Some of us may be ignoring someone’s bad behavior, hoping it will miraculously go away.